 The need to fix everything

-You don’t fix things that are good enough; by definition, you only select broken or weak items.
+You don’t fix good enough things; by definition, you only select broken or weak items.

 To illustrate this;

 1. Visualize a cup that is whole and complete.